-5.3.
-Levels of Human Involvement Across Different Methodological Approaches in OE
+5. Levels of Human Involvement Across Different Methodological Approaches in OE

 All the methodological approaches introduced in this paper align with distinct levels of human-machine collaboration, forming a spectrum from human-centered to LLM-centered collaborative ontology engineering.
-Within this spectrum, the following subsections present each methodology proposed.
-The authors arbitrarily assigned the degrees of human involvement to systematically assess and compare the impact of varying levels of human participation on the ontology engineering process.
-The authors created a scale from 1 to 5 (with respect to LLMs participation) to assess the different levels of human intervention (table 6).
+Within this spectrum, this sectionc presents each methodology proposed.
+The authors arbitrarily allocated the degrees of human involvement to assess and compare the impact of varying levels of human participation on the ontology engineering process.
+The authors created a scale from 1 to 5 (with respect to LLMs participation) to assess the different levels of human involvement (table 6).
 This arbitrary assignment enables controlled analysis, guaranteeing consistent interpretation of the results across various methodological approaches.
 This approach facilitates a better understanding of the role human expertise plays in ontology engineering, providing valuable insights into the effectiveness of human-LLM collaboration in creating high-quality ontologies.